Home » Special Diets » Nut Free » San Francisco Clam Chowder Recipe (without Cream)

 Instructions

-• Put the olive oil and onion in a large pot over medium high heat and saute for 5 minutes.
+• Put 1 tablespoonful of the butter into the Dutch oven with the onion over medium high heat, and saute for 5 minutes.
 Add the pancetta and cook for another few minutes, then remove from pan and set aside.

 Notes

-• Nutrition information is for the chowder with the entire bread bowl.
+• Nutrition information is for the chowder without the bread bowl.

 Nutrition